kanehekili/YoutubeDownloader/README.md

 * ffmpeg will be installed if the packagemanager is recognized (thanks to @fischer-felix) , the additional python lib should be already installed

 ### Changes
- * 2019-11 Immediate download when dragged, added context menus for delete, delete via "DEL" button, clean output file name
- * 2019-12 Doubleclick invokes play of default audio or video player, open folder via context menu
- * 2021-02 Support for youtube playlists - redesigned the model, multiple selection possible
- * 2021-02 Added update for youtube-dl (if installed manually by the "installYoutube-dl" script)
- * 2021-02 Fixed youtube playlist special url downloads
- * 2021-03 Support for various media platforms
+ * 2025-07 Use cookies for Youtube
- * 2021-11 Prepare for AUR PKGBUILD
+ * 2024-09 fix youtube change for playlists
- * 2021-11 Moved backend from youtube-dl to yt-dlp
+ * 2024-04 yt-dlp delivered for arch, make it selectable
+ * 2023-10 yt-dlp not delivered for arch, but is dependency
+ * 2022-12 command is now ytgui
+ * 2022-10 Updated regex for new progress in yt-dlp
+ * 2022-05 Created deb version for jammy(Ubuntu 22.04)
+ * 2022-02 Update install.sh(thanks to @fischer-felix) + Deb improvements
  * 2021-11 Prepare for debian .deb
- * 2022-02 Update install.sh(thanks to @fischer-felix) + Deb improvements
- * 2022-05 Created deb version for jammy(Ubuntu 22.04)
- * 2022-10 Updated regex for new progress in yt-dlp
- * 2022-12 command is now ytgui
- * 2023-10 yt-dlp not delivered for arch, but is dependency
- * 2024-04 yt-dlp delivered for arch, make it selectable
- * 2024-09 fix youtube change for playlists
+ * ...